Cookie Consent by Free Privacy Policy Generator website

 Post-16 Transport Policy Statement

 We would like as many young people as possible to be able to travel independently to and from their education provision.
 Travelling independently develops key life skills and leads to increased educational, social and employment opportunities in adulthood, as well as improving health outcomes and contributing to sustainable travel in the city.
+This is the post-16 Transport Policy Statement for 2024 and 2025.

 Under 19 years of age